erichc91/Sudoku/README.md

     0 0 0 0 0 0 0 0 0;
     0 0 0 0 0 0 0 3 0;
 ]
 ```

+This initial matrix can be modified and replaced with any matrix and my notebook file will solve the sudoku.